StanJulia/StanSample.jl/README.md

 The default value for num_threads is 1.
 This is for CI workflows testing only.

-In general, to run 4 chains drawing about the name number of samples as warmup samples, I mostly use Julia threads by having the environment variable `JULIA_NUM_THREADS=4`.
-The number of Julia threads are visible in `versioninfo()`.
+In general, to run 4 chains drawing about the same number of samples as warmup samples, I mostly use Julia threads by having the environment variable `JULIA_NUM_THREADS=4`.
+The actual number of Julia threads are visible in `versioninfo()`.

-But if Stan provides additional support I use:
+But if Stan provides additional support I use (or at least try):
 ```
 rc = stan_sample(sm; data, num_threads=4, num_cpp_chains=4, num_chains=1)
 ```

-See the redcardsstudy example in Stan.jl and [here](https://discourse.mc-stan.org/t/stan-num-threads-and-num-threads/25780/5?u=rob_j_goedman) for more details, in particular with respect to just enabling threads and including TBB or not on Intel and also, on Apple's M1/ARM processor running native (not using Rosetta but without TBB).
+See the redcardsstudy example in Stan.jl and [here](https://discourse.mc-stan.org/t/stan-num-threads-and-num-threads/25780/5?u=rob_j_goedman) for more details, in particular with respect to just enabling threads and including TBB or not on Intel, and also some indications of the performance on an Apple's M1/ARM processor running native (not using Rosetta and without TBB).

 Some performance tests/examples are also included in DiffEqBayesStan.jl.